karimiborna/regularized-regression-project/README.md

 # Regularized Regression Dashboard
 The live blog is [here](https://regularized-regression-project.onrender.com/).
+May take time to load if the site has been idle.

 ## Table of Contents
 - [Project Overview](#project-overview)